Capturing Stance Dynamics in Social Media: Open Challenges and Research Directions: Open Challenges and Future Directions

-\begin{enumerate} \item Current deep learning models and the existence of large pre-trained embeddings can offer highly accurate results using training datasets yet in practice it offers a highly biased embedded solution when we apply them in new, \textbf{unseen data}, e.g. data pertaining to a different point in time.
-This makes current state-of-the-art models domain-dependent and non-final models with high uncertainty on their performance over time.
-Consequently, this raises the difficulty and the need to provide the research community with tools, techniques and testing methods that are independent of a specific use case and dataset, and reduce the impact of evolution in these models.
+\begin{enumerate} \item Current deep learning models and the existence of large pre-trained embeddings can offer highly accurate results using training datasets.
+However, it can lead to biased results when applied to new, \textbf{unseen data}, e.g. data pertaining to a different point in time to the one seen during training.
+This highlights the difficulty of the task and the need to advance research in developing models that are independent of a specific use case and dataset, which can keep evolving as the data changes.
 Also, there is a need to develop data from different languages to mitigate the cultural biases in existing datasets.
-This can help detect and explain different perspectives while using specific shared-concerns topics to reason, compare and contrast a model's performance.
-This would also help furthering research in coming up with stance detection models that are more stable in terms of performance and accuracy.
-Moreover, in the cases of certain languages, such as Arabic, the use of dialectical language instead of the modern standard language presents an additional challenge.
-More methods need to be investigated to improve model's performance considering contextual variation (see Section \ref{ssec:contextual-variations}).
+This can help detect and explain different perspectives while using specific topics to reason, compare and contrast a model's performance.
+This would also help further research in stance detection models that are more stable in performance.
+Moreover, in the case of certain languages, such as Arabic, the use of dialectical language instead of the modern standard language presents an additional challenge.
+More methods need to be investigated to improve a model's performance considering contextual variation (see Section \ref{ssec:contextual-variations}).

-\item The fact that there are many prevalent accounts in social media run by \textbf{bots}, which embeds opinionated yet fabricated viewpoints of events.
-These accounts are intended to manipulate the true view and harm specific targets (for example, businesses or humans).
-These propaganda machines can run in social media by competitors which may give fabricated viewpoint different from real life perspective.
-This manipulated information can in turn have an impact on specific points in time where the bots operate, and can jeopardise the applicability of stance detection models for certain points in time (e.g. during elections where bot participation may increase) if bots are not properly detected and removed from the dataset. \end{enumerate}
+\item The existence of social media accounts run by \textbf{bots} leads to fabricated viewpoints of events.
+These accounts may have been created to manipulate the true view and harm specific targets (for example, businesses or people).
+This manipulated information can in turn have an impact on specific points in time where the bots operate, and can jeopardise the applicability of stance detection models for certain points in time (e.g. during elections where bot participation may increase) if bots are not detected and removed from the dataset. \end{enumerate}